 |Inside School District||Outside School District|

-For more information on the City's property taxes, click on the link to budgets below and go to the Financial Trends and Property Taxes section of the City's Budget document.
+For more information on the City's property taxes, click on the link to budgets below and go a City Budget, then to the Financial Trends and Property Taxes section of the City's Budget document.